|

 These court records are the first documented evidence of the Hong Family in the United States.
 While the records refer to his birth in 1873, we do not have his birth certificate or information about his parents from any US documents.
 He may have in fact been born as early as 1869.

 Where did the name Hong 湯 come from?
-Our family name in Chinese is 曾, which is pronounced Dong in Toisanese, Tsang in Cantonese, Tseng in Taiwan, and Zeng in Mandarin.
-According to family lore, Yin Ming came to use the name HONG because American authorities in the 1800's confused Dong with the Cantonese word Tong which they recorded as the character "湯," and which was transliterated back to "Hong" in Toisanese.
-Chew Yook's descendants who's families arrived in the US before 1965 have used the surname Hong.
-Family members arriving more recently from China likely use the Mandarin Zeng. |
+Our family name in Chinese is 曾, which is transliterated as Dong from Toisanese, Tsang from Cantonese, Tseng from Taiwanese Mandarin, and Zeng in Mandarin pinyin.
+According to family lore, Yin Ming came to use the name HONG because American authorities in the 1800's confused Dong with the Cantonese word Tong which they recorded as the character "湯," and which was transliterated back to Toisanese "Hong".
+Chew Yook's descendants whose families arrived in the US before 1965 have used the surname Hong.
+More distant family members arriving more recently from China likely use the Mandarin Zeng. |

 In 1898, the landmark U.S. Supreme Court case United States vs. Wong Kim Ark established birthright citizenship in the US and eased the way for Chinese American citizens to leave and return the United States.
 One year later, on July 14, 1899, Chew Yook returned to China on the S.S.
 Coptic using the U.S. District court case as proof of his citizenship and right to return to the United States.